Kohmei358/kohmei358.github.io/content/projects/VexU.md

 showInProjects: true
 ---

 WPI's VexU Robotics Competition Team.
 Managed the $27000+ annual budget as the treasurer.
-Lead a team to design, built, and programmed the 15 inch robot, which was 3D printed and CNCed, and used odometery and computer vision.
+Lead a team to design, build, and program the 15-inch robot, which was 3D printed and CNCed, and used odometry and computer vision.